 The early history of trusts and trust-like arrangements is a favorite topic of dispute by scholars.
 Today we have substantial reference works devoted to the law of trusts, but the concept of “trusts” as the subject of a unified body of law began in the 19th century.1 People used trusts and related arrangements for many centuries before scholars developed a systematic legal framework.

 There is a growing consensus that, while Roman law did not recognize a trust, Roman concepts relating to fiduciaries and executors provided essential elements in the development of charitable trusts in Europe.
-Pollock and Maitland traced the practice of giving land to a clergyman “for the use of the church” to an ancient period “far before the Norman Conquest.”3 As early as the year 825, Maitland “found evidence of conveyances to bishops to the use of churches and monasteries.”4
+Legal historians Sir Frederick Pollock and Frederic William Maitland traced the practice of giving land to a clergyman “for the use of the church” to an ancient period “far before the Norman Conquest.”3 As early as the year 825, Maitland “found evidence of conveyances to bishops to the use of churches and monasteries.”4

 During the Crusades (1095-1291), an English warrior might travel to distant countries and convey title to a trusted friend to safeguard property for the use of the warrior’s wife and children until his return, or entrust gifts of land or money to a fiduciary for use by a religious institution’s library or infirmary.

 The first large-scale application of a recognizable trust arrangement came about through Franciscan missionaries.
 Fifteen years after the founding of their order in Italy by St. Francis of Assisi, nine Franciscan friars arrived in Dover, England, on September 10, 1224.
 Barefooted, they walked 16 miles to the city of Canterbury.
 Sympathetic donors wished to provide the friars with living quarters, a chapel, and land for farming, but strict Franciscan vows of poverty were a challenge, as described by the British legal historian Frederic Maitland: